R-y-a-n-M-o-k/2023-24-PHAS0052-Group-3A-Data-and-GPT-4-Responses/README.md

 4. GPT-4 Grading.
 This is the responses and feedback produced when GPT-4 grades the generated solutions.
 This includes grading where GPT-4 is not given the markscheme only the marks allocated to each question and grading where the markscheme is given to GPT-4 in the prompt.

 5. Question Figures.
 Included are also the original figures created in use for the question dataset.
 These can be input into GPT-4 prompts and are used to generate the question dataset pdf file.

+6. Grading done by humans for each GPT-4 solution.